danieltan1517/teh_tarik/phase1/README.md

 }
 ```

+To run your program with commandline arguments `arg1` `arg2` arg3`, type `cargo run arg1 arg2 arg3` to execute your program
+with the commandline arguments.

 ### Opening and read the entire file

 Code to open and read the entire file.
 This is used to get the all the high level programming language code